-Epilepsy is a truly interdisciplinary specialty.
+Epilepsy diagnosis and treatment is a truly interdisciplinary specialty.
 The Columbia Comprehensive Epilepsy Center(CCEC) is a global leader in epilepsy diagnosis and treatment, made up of dedicated specialists in epilepsy neurology, neurophysiology, neuroradiology, neuropsychology, and neurosurgery.
 The CCEC is equipped with state-of-the-art adult and pediatric epilepsy monitoring units at Columbia University Medical Center and the Morgan Stanley Children’s Hospital.

 For forms of epilepsy that cannot be adequately controlled with antiseizure medications, epilepsy surgery is the best and often the only chance of seizure control or cure.
 A variety of highly specialized techniques are applied to maximize the efficacy and safety of epilepsy surgical procedures.